kristinkspanos/linear_regression_tennis/README.md

 # Linear Regression - Tennis
 ## project goals
 Create linear regression models to predict outcomes for a tennis player based on their playing habits.
 This Codecademy project includes the following prompts:
 * Perform exploratory analysis on the data by plotting different features against the different outcomes.
-What relationships do you find between the features and outcomes?
-Do any of the features seem to predict the outcomes?
-* Use one feature from the dataset to build a single feature linear regression model on the data.
-Your model, at this point, should use only one feature and predict one of the outcome columns.
-Before training the model, split your data into training and test datasets so that you can evaluate your model on the test set.
-How does your model perform?
-Plot your model’s predictions on the test set against the actual outcome variable to visualize the performance.
-* Create a few more linear regression models that use one feature to predict one of the outcomes.
-Which model that you create is the best?
+* Build single feature linear regression models on the data.
 * Create a few linear regression models that use two features to predict yearly earnings.
 Which set of two features results in the best model?
 * Create a few linear regression models that use multiple features to predict yearly earnings.
 Which set of features results in the best model?